openvinotoolkit/openvino/docs/dev/build_linux.md

      cmake -DCMAKE_BUILD_TYPE=Release ..
      cmake --build . --parallel
    ```
    The process may take some time to finish.
+If you are using a system with limited resources, it is advisable to specify a lower number of parallel jobs to avoid overwhelming your system.
+This can help maintain system responsiveness and stability during the build process.
+Use `nproc` to find number of processing units available.
+For example, to use 8 parallel jobs, run the following command:
+      ```sh
+      cmake --build . --parallel 8
+      ```

 ### Additional Build Options